vinodkd/guts/src/book/01_size.md

 * Was extensible to define other properties of code with,
 * And yet was easy for humans to understand and use to understand a lot of information in one go?

 That's what I'd call a natural measure of software size.
 The rest of this chapter is an attempt to build one.
-My approach is part engineering, part science: I'd like to develop a theory that is general enough, but with sufficient focus on how to apply it to real world software.
+My approach is part science, part engineering: I'd like to develop a theory that is general enough, but with sufficient focus on how to apply it to real world software.

 <a name="struct_of_code"></a>
 The basic structure of code